BEAT THE BITE

 Precision testing for definitive answers

 In the Southern United States, hotter, wetter weather has caused an increase in mosquito populations and cases of the infectious diseases they carry.
-Among mosquito-borne illness, West Nile virus, carried primarily by Culex mosquitos, and malaria, which is transmitted by the Anopheles mosquito, are most prevalent.
-While malaria was declared eliminated in the U.S. in the early 1950s, mosquito species that harbor the illness continue to live in certain Southern states, and infected international travelers returning from endemic regions warrant continued vigilance of this disease.1
+Among mosquito-borne illness, West Nile virus, carried primarily by Culex mosquitos, and imported malaria, which is transmitted by the Anopheles mosquito, are most prevalent.
+While malaria was declared eliminated in the U.S. in the early 1950s, mosquito species that harbor the illness continue to live in certain Southern states, and infected international travelers returning from endemic regions warrant continued vigilance for this disease.1

 REGIONAL CHANGES: